legislation/data-documentation/api/search.md

 ### Formats

-Every list on the website of search results, or of legislation or changes to legislation, is available as a feed in [Atom](../formats/atom.md) XML format by appending `/data.feed` to the end of the path of the address of the search request or list page (before the "query string" part of the address, which if present begins with a `?` character).
+Every list on the website of search results, or of legislation or changes to legislation, is available as a feed in [Atom](../formats/atom.md) XML format by appending `/data.feed` to the end of the path of the address of the search request or list page (before the “query string” part of the address, which if present begins with a `?` character).
 The HTML and Atom formats contain the same information, but presented differently.

 ### Paging